At the age of nineteen I received my very own oncologist.

 Because months earlier she and I sat in the bathroom we shared and laugh-cried as she buzzed away all my chestnut glory, forty years too soon.
 When middle age, or older age people complain about cancer, hair loss, their fears of dying, I struggle to find the grace and kindness one would expect to conjure up.

-Did they tell you at age nineteen you could lose your fertility?
+Did they tell you at age nineteen you would lose your fertility?
 What about college?
-Could you attend college uninterrupted instead of partaking of chemical poison?
+Could you attend college uninterrupted instead of partaking in chemical poison?
 You lost your hair, at the age of sixty-five?
 How do you think it feels as a teenage girl, in Southern California!?
 Cry me a… I mean—I know.
 It sucks, and I am sorry.
 Hug.

 Ellen’s faith in a Goodhardgood God never wavered, no wind or needle was strong enough to bend her Joy or break her smile for long, so I knew combating cancer with a deep, immutable peace could happen.